Solar Careers in California

 The future of California's solar industry looks bright.
 With the state's goal to supply 100% clean energy by 2045, the demand for solar energy and the jobs that come with it is set to increase.

-The opportunities for solar job seekers in California will continue to grow to match the predicted growth in the industry.
+The opportunities for solar job seekers in California will continue to grow, matching the predicted growth in the industry.
 With so many resources and training programs available, there's never been a better time to consider a career in solar energy.

 What do you think?
 Join the discussion and post your comments below!